-The school has a Health & Safety Policy and this is made available on request.
-Class teachers ensure that volunteers are clear about any safety aspects associated with a particular task (e.g. using DT equipment /accompanying pupils on visits).
-Volunteers need to exercise due care and attention and report any obvious hazards or concerns to the class teacher.
+The school has a Health & Safety Policy and this can be made available on request.
+Class Teachers ensure that volunteers are clear about any safety aspects associated with a particular task (e.g. using DT equipment /accompanying pupils on visits).
+Volunteers need to exercise due care and attention and report any obvious hazards or concerns to the Class Teacher.